CHARTER FOR SCREEN TALENT EUROPE

 4. Learning by Doing: Providing access to equipment and/or funding for productions initiated by young or emerging creators

-5. Showcasing Talent: Supporting and celebrating the visibility of up-and-coming artists and their worK
+5. Showcasing Talent: Supporting and celebrating the visibility of up-and-coming artists and their work

 6. Networking Platform: Connecting creators with industry partners at regional or international levels